alix-tz/phd/posts/022/index.md

 Additionally, I detected an issue in one of the datasets used in the test set: `FoNDUE_Wolfflin_Fotosammlung` contains some lines of faulty transcriptions, resulting from automatic text recognition, which most certainly cause an inaccurate evaluation of all three models.

-> A couple of examples of the faulty transcriptions:
+> *A couple of examples of the faulty transcriptions, along with their CER they generate when compared to what would be a correct transcription (the CER is generated with [CERberus](https://github.com/WHaverals/CERberus)):*
 >
 > | Line image | Faulty transcription | Correct transcription | Faulty CER would be |
 > |------------|----------------------|----------------------|---------------------|